-For more suggestions of sites to visit in Aberdeenshire, view our guide to 10 of the best Historic Churches in the region (pdf 14.4MB).
+For more suggestions of sites to visit in Aberdeenshire, view our Historic Churches trail (PDF 2.48MB).

 The remains of the medieval Tullich Church are set within an unusual subcircular walled graveyard.
 The church is built on the site of an early chapel said to have been established by local saint St Nathalan (Nachalan / Neachtan) who died in the 7th Century AD.